 Here’s an example.
-If your value proposition is to provide the highest level of customer service for premium products, then your infrastructure should include processes to deliver quick and responsive service, including live chat, self-service tools, and quick turnaround on questions and orders.
+If your value proposition is to provide the highest level of customer service for premium products, your infrastructure should include processes to deliver quick and responsive service, including live chat, self-service tools, and quick turnaround on questions and orders.
 I addressed strategies for value propositions earlier, in “What’s the Value Proposition of Your Ecommerce Company?.”

 Here are seven important infrastructure decisions that ecommerce businesses face.

+1. Marketing.
 Of all the infrastructure elements, marketing may be the most important.
 To succeed, your website must be found.
 Once visitors are on your site, you need to keep them there and compel them to buy from you.
 That’s the job of your marketing team.
 Whether it’s website design, social media, search marketing, merchandising, email, or other forms of advertising, it’s all about marketing.

 If you build and host your own system, you may need more cash upfront and skilled administrators and developers on your staff.
 By using a SaaS platform, you will not need to host or manage the system in-house, but you may still need web developers on staff.
 Choosing to outsource the development and hosting will reduce your staffing costs, but you will incur higher costs for any future enhancements or changes to your websites.

+5. Fulfillment.
 Another key decision is whether you will manage your own inventory or outsource those activities to a fulfillment house or through drop shipping arrangements with your suppliers.

 Select the best fulfillment option to meet your needs.
 Be sure to understand the costs involved and analyze the other options before moving forward.